digitaladapt/preauth/readme.md

 It may be possible to use some other reverse proxy, but for now, I'm going to stick with just Caddy.

-There is an example Caddyfile and example .env file to get you started.
+There is an example Caddyfile in /docs/ and example .env file to get you started.
 Within the Caddyfile is a snippet, which makes it easy to wrap your web service with preauth.

 Preauth will need a subdomain on the same domain as the service it's securing, the default is "preauth", but you can use whatever you want.